ChristianVillalba/2022_react_complete_guide/01-starting-setup/README.md

 This project It's an expense tracker created using React.

-We can see our expenses, and filtered them by year.
+We can see our expenses, showing the concept, the date and the amount.
+The expenes can be filtered by year.
+There is a chart, divided by months that shows in a visual our expenses.
 We can also add a new expenses using a Form
-and if I add a new expense, it shows up and the chart updates.
+When a new expense is added, it shows up and the chart updates.

 ## What I have learnt with this project
 * JSX
 * React Components
 * Props
 * Adding CSS
+* Styling React Components
 * Composition: Children props
+* Listening to Events & Event Handlers
+* State
+* Hook: useState
+* Form Inputs
+* Multiple States
+* States that depends on other states
+* Handling Form Submission

+---
+---